I am honoured to be a Nikon Ambassador and a member of the Society of Motion Picture Still Photographers.

 I make my living as an Australian based motion picture stills photographer.
-I've worked on many films such as The Matrix, Ghost Rider, The Mummy, Mission Impossible and The Bourne films.
-My photographs have been used on movie posters, billboards, TV commercials, magazines and newspapers all around the world.
+I work on massive action films such as The Matrix, The Mummy, Mission Impossible, Green Zone, The Bourne films, Karate Kid, Captain Phillips, Skyfall and Mad Max : Fury Road.

 It was part of our training that we had to do an external photography course for one day a week.
-I was kicked out just after the introduction when the teacher told me there was no room for a photographer like me in his class.
-I always seemed to be in trouble and I was so scared when I had to go back to the newspaper and tell my boss.
+I was kicked out just after the introduction when I told my new teacher I wanted to be a war photographer.
+He told me there was no room for a photographer like me in his class.
+I always seemed to be in trouble and I was so scared when I had to go back to the office and tell my boss.
 I can still see the proud look on his face when I told him the reason I was told not to return!
 2 weeks later I won the Australian Cadet Photographer of the year award.

 I spent the next decade in Newspapers with Postings in Brisbane, Hong Kong and London before moving back to Australia and making the move to motion picture still photography.

 If you are starting out make sure you experiment and don’t dwell on the execution too much, after a while you will find that as you and your Nikon become better friends things like framing, lighting and background will just fall into place organically.

-In the old days of film I used to carry several of the same model body for continuity, now with Digital I have several different Body models that I use for different purposes similar to how we used a combination of Lenses and Film Stock.
+In the old days of film I used to carry several of the same model Nikons for continuity, now with Digital I have several different Body models that I use for different purposes similar to how we used a combination of Lenses and Film Stock.

 I mainly shoot action films mostly in very low light so shutter speed is my governing factor, I love the look I get from shooting Ultra fast primes at f/1.8 and f/2 so a low light environment is not an impediment on my style, it actually is my style but It also means it is imperative I shoot the best Glass Nikon has to offer.